Trapped by lava: Drone company will try to rescue stranded dogs on La Palma

 The company, Aerocámaras, said Thursday that it hoped to evacuate the animals by drone.
 The plan, according to a statement released by the company, was to fly drones in with food for the animals, as well as another camera to inspect the logistics of the area.
-Once the dogs got used to the machines, they would carry out the rescue mission.
+Once the dogs got used to the machines, it would carry out the rescue mission.

-“Technically it is the most complicated thing we have done,” Jaime Pereira, chief executive of Aerocámaras and head of the mission, told Telecinco.
+“Technically it is the most complicated thing we have done,” Jaime Pereira, chief executive of Aerocámaras and head of the mission, told the broadcaster Telecinco.

-The air transport of the live animals, which requires a permit in Spain, was eventually approved by the government, the group said, paving the way for an intricate rescue.
+The air transport of the live animals, which requires a permit in Spain, was eventually approved by the government, the company said, paving the way for an intricate rescue.

-The group plans to use food as bait and then scoop the canines up one by one with a cargo net fit to hold more than 50 pounds, Pereira told the Telecinco.
+The company plans to use food as bait and then scoop up the canines one by one with a cargo net fit to hold more than 50 pounds, Pereira told Telecinco.
 But it’s a delicate situation: The net can hold only one dog at a time, so the drone operators have to be sure to take off at the right moment.

 Still, despite the risks, Pereira said he thought there were no other options.
 Given the ash and lava surrounding the area, rescues by helicopter or land were not feasible.